ivan114/IVBezierPathRenderer/README.md

 pod "IVBezierPathRenderer"
 ```

-After installing the pod add the following line to your source code to import the classes:
+After installing the pod add the following import header to your source code

 ```objc
 @import IVBezierPathRenderer;